DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment2.md

 #### (Un)Comment

-1. Comments (depicted with a hash '#') can help explaining the query (not only to others, but also for yourself).
+1. Comments (depicted with a hash '#') can help explaining the query (not only to others, but also to yourself).
 1. Within comments, one can also add additional query options, which has been done in the following lines:

 ```SPARQL
   #uncomment the next line to find a subset of the known true positives (there are not a lot of them in here yet; will lead to 4 drugs if biological process is cell proliferation 2018-12-17)
   #?disease wdt:P2176 ?drug . 	# disease is treated by a drug